nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 > - The first word of each command specifies the command type.
 > - Words in `UPPERCASE` information to be supplied by the user.
     e.g. in `add [ MODULE ]`, `MODULE` is an expected parameter for the command, such as `add CS1010`.
-> - Extraneous parameters will be rejected.
+> - Extraneous parameters will be rejected or ignored.
 > - Parameters surrounded by square brackets, `[ ]` are required parameters.
 > - Parameters surrounded by angle brackets, `< >` are optional parameters.
 > - Parameters split by the pipe character `|` |  denotes either of the parameters can be used.
 Some commands support the usage of both parameters while some does not.
 > - Named parameters starting with forward slash `/` such as `/module`, `/type` and `/code` in `select [ /module MODULE_CODE ] [ /type LESSON_TYPE ] [ /code CLASS_NO ]` can appear in any order.
+> - Parameters must be separated by a space.
+For example, `search /title programming/code cs` will not give the desired result.
+The correct input should be `search /title programming /code cs`.
->   - Note: The parameter keyword has to come immediately after the forward slash `/`.
+> - The parameter keyword has to come immediately after the forward slash `/`.
 E.g. `search /title cs` is accepted while `search / title cs` will not be accepted.
 > - If a named parameter is provided multiple times, e.g. `search /title cs /title ma`, only one of the values will be used.
 It is not guaranteed which of the duplicates will be used.
 > - The commands and parameters are case-insensitive.
 E.g. `search /code cs1` is the same as `SEARCH /CODE CS1`.